vpavlenko/study-music/talks/f0/03_minor.md

-# Rock harmony in minor
+# Western harmony in minor

 ## Order